codeforboston/maple/llm/readme.md

 ## Note

-This project is designed to work with Massachusetts legislative bills and may require specific data sources or API access for full functionality.
+This project is designed to work with Massachusetts legislative bills, but could be adopted to work with other states' bills, general laws, etc.